microsoft/FHIR-Converter/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+FHIR® is the registered trademark of HL7 and is used with the permission of HL7.
+Use of the FHIR trademark does not constitute endorsement of this product by HL7